alexanderwallin/node-gettext/docs/README.template.md

 * Change locale or domain on the fly
 * Useful error messages enabled by a `debug` option
 * Emits events for internal errors, such as missing translations

+### Differences from GNU gettext

+There are two main differences between `node-gettext` and GNU's gettext:

+1. **There are no categories.** GNU gettext features [categories such as `LC_MESSAGES`, `LC_NUMERIC` and `LC_MONETARY`](https://www.gnu.org/software/gettext/manual/gettext.html#Locale-Environment-Variables), but since there already is a plethora of great JavaScript libraries to deal with numbers, currencies, dates etc, `node-gettext` is simply targeted towards strings/phrases.
+You could say it just assumes the `LC_MESSAGES` category at all times.
+2. **You have to read translation files from the file system yourself.** GNU gettext is a C library that reads files from the file system.
+This is done using `bindtextdomain(domain, localesDirPath)` and `setlocale(category, locale)`, where these four parameters combined are used to read the appropriate translations file.

+  However, since `node-gettext` needs to work both on the server in web browsers (which usually is referred to as it being *universal* or *isomorphic* JavaScript), it is up to the developer to read translation files from disk or somehow provide it with translations as pure JavaScript objects using [`addTranslations(locale, domain, translations)`](#gettextsetlocalelocale).

+  `bindtextdomain` will be provided as an optional feature in a future release.

 ## Installation